STEVESEUNGWON/portfolio/mbti-prediction/README.md

 ## 🙏 Acknowledgements

-Kaggle for providing the dataset. u can use  your data anything.
-But your data should big data(not too short) U should find your data u want.My projects ""mbti_final.py""0 and "" mbti_model.py "" is not same data.
+Kaggle for providing the dataset.
+You can use your own data, but ensure it is substantial (not too short).
+Find data that suits your project needs.
+Note that my projects "mbti_final.py" and "mbti_model.py" use different datasets.